Indian Institute of Management Kozhikode: Master of Business Administration - Kochi Campus

+The Executive Post Graduate Programme (EPGP) is a two-year, face-to-face Master of Business Administration (MBA) program offered by the Indian Institute of Management Kozhikode (IIMK) at its Kochi Campus since 2013.

+The EPGP curriculum is focused on general management and consists of four quarters of instruction in each year, totaling approximately 380 hours in the first year and 360 hours in the second year.
+The first year includes compulsory foundational courses, while the second year comprises elective courses, a Business Plan Proposal Project, and a Capstone Simulation.
+Participants also attend immersion modules at the main IIMK campus, typically lasting one week each year.

+Upon successful completion of the program, participants are awarded the Post-Graduate Degree of 'Master of Business Administration' (MBA), which is globally recognized by the Association of MBAs (AMBA), UK, as equivalent to an Executive MBA.

 Faculty

 The institute employs 93 full-time faculty members in economics, finance and accounting, managerial communication, general management, organizational behaviour and human resources, quantitative methods and operations management, information technology and systems and strategic management departments.
 Professor Debashis Chatterjee is the current director of IIM Kozhikode.

 Social development initiatives

 IIM Kozhikode incubated and mentors CREST (formerly Centre of Excellence - IIMK), an autonomous organization under the Government of Kerala, where youth from the marginalized sections of society are imparted training to make them intellectually and emotionally capable of joining reputed companies and educational institutions.
 The CREST functions as the Kerala Chapter of the Indian Council of Social Science Research (ICSSR).

 IIM Kozhikode, through its Social Service Group, provides academic and project expertise to the 'Promoting Regional Schools to International Standards through Multiple Intervention' (PRISM) project, an initiative to improve the infrastructure and overall environment of government schools in Kerala.
 The project aims at academic development and infrastructure upgrade of Government Schools and is supported by several private stakeholders.